musmansyed94/Xeneta_framework/README.md

 ## Step 3: Load data

-If you have a CSV file in a folder named `data`:
+If you have a CSV file in a folder named `data`.
+Please update the DB path accordingly:

 ```sql
 \copy sailing_level_raw(origin,destination,origin_port_code,destination_port_code,service_version_and_roundtrip_identifiers,origin_service_version_and_master,destination_service_version_and_master,origin_at_utc,offered_capacity_teu) FROM 'C:/path/to/your/data/sailing_level_raw.csv' WITH (FORMAT csv, HEADER true);